BayAreaMetro/travel-model-one/utilities/toll_calibration/Readme.md

 ## How to run it?

-Step 1: Log on to the aws machine (or server) where the pre-calibration run was completed.
+Step 1: Log on to the aws machine where the pre-calibration run was completed.
 Start a new folder with the same name, except that “PreCalib” should be changed to “TollCalib”.
+(If the pre-calibration run was done on a local server e.g. model2-a,b,c,d then this can be done from any of the local servers.) e.g. 2050_TM151_PPA_RT_11_6000_ReX_PreCalib_03 is renamed to 2050_TM151_PPA_RT_11_6000_ReX_TollCalib_03

 Step 2: Make sure NonDynamicTollFacilities.csv is added under hwy/ and INPUT/hwy (To do: provide more explanation here!)